srivats22/easy_navi/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Navi is a Flutter Package that makes adding navigation to your app simple.
+easy_navi is a Flutter Package that makes adding navigation to your app simple.
 It contains code for displaying a NavigationRail and NavigationBar

 ## Features